openseabrus/literacia-financeira-bot/CONTRIBUTING.md

 ## Which Branch

-Pull requests should always be done against the `master` branch.
+Pull requests should always be done against the `main` branch.

 ## Coding Style